NishantBansal2003/LND-Fuzz/docs/USAGE.md

    Go's native fuzzing is executed on each detected fuzz target.
 The number of concurrent fuzzing processes is controlled by the `FUZZ_NUM_PROCESSES` variable.

 4. **Corpus Persistence:**
    For each fuzz target, the fuzzing engine generates an input corpus.
-Depending on the `FUZZ_RESULTS_PATH` setting, this corpus is saved to the specified directory, ensuring that your test inputs are preserved and can be reused in future runs.
+Depending on the `FUZZ_RESULTS_PATH` setting, this corpus is saved to the specified directory, ensuring that the test inputs are preserved and can be reused in future runs.

 ## Running Go Continuous Fuzz